-\ Based on 58,503,653 weighted shares outstanding as at Dec 31 2018
+\ Based on weighted average shares outstanding as at quarter end

 ITEM 6 - Liquidity

 The Company's primary source of cash flow is from the issuance of its own securities, as it has not yet generated positive cash flows from its operations.
 Economic downturn, a weak stock market, restriction of global capital similar to the global financial crisis of 2008-09 are examples that could make it more difficult for the Company to raise money in the future if it so requires.
 In 2019, management of the Company will consider accessing capital markets to raise more funds to complement existing resources and improve its cash position.